AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/FAQ.md

 - After any action that may change the account, especially if your app uses multiple accounts.
 See [here](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/samples/msal-angular-v2-samples/angular11-sample-app/src/app/home/home.component.ts#L23) for an example of setting the account after a successful login.
 - On initial page load.
 Wait until all interactions are complete (by subscribing to the `inProgress$` subject and filtering for `none`), check if there is an active account, and if there is none, set the active account.
 This could be the first account retrieved by `getAllAccounts()`, or other account selection logic required by your app.
 See [here](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/samples/msal-angular-v2-samples/angular11-sample-app) for an example of checking and setting the active account on page load.

+**Note:** Currently, active accounts are for each page load and do not persist.
+While this is an enhancement we are looking to make, we recommend that you set the active account for each page load.

 Our [Angular 11](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/samples/msal-angular-v2-samples/angular11-sample-app) sample demonstrates basic usage.
 Your app may require more complicated logic to choose accounts.